Oil hits one-month low on U.S. crude stocks build, record output

 “Bullish sentiment that was built on OPEC cuts and geopolitical unrest is slowly fading away as recognition of U.S. production surpassing 10 million bpd sinks in, which also puts Saudi Arabia and Russia at risk of losing further market share,” wrote analysts at Drillinginfo.com, in commentary after the EIA figures.

 The Organization of the Petroleum Exporting Countries and other producers, including Russia, have cut production since January 2017 to force down global inventories.
-These cuts have been somewhat offset by rising U.S. oil production C-OUT-T-EIA, with output up 1 million bpd in the last year.
+These cuts have been somewhat offset by rising U.S. oil production, with output up 1 million bpd in the last year.

 The EIA expects U.S. output to reach an average of 10.59 million bpd in 2018 and 11.18 million bpd by 2019, accelerating earlier estimates.
 That should drive more U.S. exports, putting the country in line to potentially overtake Russia as the world’s largest producer.

-The futures market is in backwardation where prompt oil prices exceed those for future delivery <0#CL:>, suggesting investors expect demand to outpace supply.
+The futures market is in backwardation where prompt oil prices exceed those for future delivery, suggesting investors expect demand to outpace supply.
 However, front-month contracts fell further on Wednesday than further-dated futures, suggesting the EIA data dented that bullish view.

 Additional reporting by Scott DiSavino in New York, Amanda Cooper in London, and Henning Gloystein in Singapore; Editing by Marguerita Choy and David Gregorio